DJLax5/WinTestTGBot/README.md

 - `/name` You can save a different name for each Telegram user.
 This name will appear in Win-Test as the station form which the messages appear to come from.
 You can define prefixes and suffixes for this name.
 - `/lang` Multi language support.
 The bot can communicate with different users in different languages.
 This language is unique per chat the bot is used in.
 - Customizable per chat.
 A few more comfort features about when and about what you will receive a Telegram message from this bot.
 - Intensive logging.
 A log file is created and basically all actions are logged.
-This is great for debugging and identifying misbehaving users.
+This is great for debugging and identifying issues.
 - Protected.
 As Telegram bots are public, new users need to authenticate themselfs before they can send/receive messages from your Win-Test stations.

 ### Improvements